We bend the knee to the king of Game of Thrones illustrations: Robert Ball.

 Can I just say, finally, thanks to HBO, 360i and – most importantly – the fans who have responded to the images over the years.
 What an honour it’s been! – Rob

-Rob’s work for Beautiful Deaths led him to illustrate additional merchandise for HBO, including a set of limited edition enamel pins and the season box set DVD covers.
+Rob Ball’s Game of Thrones Beautiful Death illustrations led him to illustrate additional merchandise for HBO, including a set of limited edition enamel pins and the season box set DVD covers.

 Check out the Beautiful Deaths official website here.